 $200 Monetary Award and a free year membership to SSCP

 No nominations are required to apply for this award.
 Applications should include: (a) the Outstanding SSCP Student Diversity Research Award Cover Sheet.
-The Cover Letter should be no more than a half-page, single-spaced document that explains the content of the application, basic information about the applicant, and the applicant's interest in the award; (b) A letter of recommendation from the applicant’s advisor that should specifically speak to the applicant’s background and/or contributions to furthering diversity in clinical science.
-The letter should be sent directly by the advisor for consideration; (c) a personal essay summarizing the applicant’s background and/or contributions to furthering diversity in clinical science (300-400 words); (d) one work sample (peer reviewed article, poster, etc); and (e) the student’s current Curriculum Vitae.
+The Cover Letter should be no more than a half-page, single-spaced document that explains the content of the application, basic information about the applicant, and the applicant's interest in the award; (b) A letter of recommendation from the applicant’s advisor that should specifically speak to the applicant’s background and/or contributions to furthering diversity in clinical science; (c) a personal essay summarizing the applicant’s background and/or contributions to furthering diversity in clinical science (300-400 words); (d) one work sample (peer reviewed article, poster, etc); and (e) the student’s current Curriculum Vitae.
 Application packages should be received by December 1st.

 Applicants will be evaluated on multiple criteria, including but not limited to the following:

 a.
 Student has published articles in peer reviewed journals that advance the science of clinical psychology.

 b.
 Student has received grant(s) to conduct research that advance the science of clinical psychology.
 If student has applied for grant(s) or aided advisor in applying for grant(s), this can also be noted.

 c.
 Student has received award(s) for their contributions to clinical science at the university, regional, or national level.

 d.
 Student has presented poster, paper, or symposium presentations that advance the science of clinical psychology.

 e.
 Student has made an unusually advanced theoretical or clinical contribution to the science of clinical psychology in their work.